bzigterman/bzigterman.github.io-old/clips.md

 permalink: /clips/
 ---

-Here’s some of my best work:
+Here's some of my best work:

 ## *The Champaign News-Gazette*